Pro Music Rights Announces Partnership with Gora LLC

 Being the Third-largest US PRO means Representing Over 2 Million Copyrighted Publications

-NAPLES, Fla., Aug.
-7, 2018 /PRNewswire/ -- Pro Music Rights today is the third-largest U.S. Performing Rights Organization, representing the intellectual property rights of thousands of songwriters, composers, and publishers.
+NAPLES, Florida, Aug.
+7, 2018 /PRNewswire-HISPANIC PR WIRE/ -- Pro Music Rights today is the third-largest U.S. Performing Rights Organization, representing the intellectual property rights of thousands of songwriters, composers, and publishers.
 Pro Music Rights works tirelessly to protect over 2,000,000 copyrighted musical compositions from unlawful copyright infringement.

 Jake Noch, the founder of Pro Music Rights and a successful entrepreneur of Sosa Entertainment LLC, one of the fastest-growing music labels in the U.S. says, "while being one of the youngest performing rights organizations in the U.S., Pro Music Rights already controls over 7.4% of the U.S. market of public performance rights, and has endured unparalleled success in the music industry."